HPI-CH/UNIVERSE/Psychopy/README.md

-Change the base_path to the dedicated path saved by the repository.
+Change the base_path to the dedicated path where the repository is saved.
+The current version is only suitable on Ubuntu machines.